wistia/video-tesseract/README.md

 ```

 This will take your video (`my-video.mp4`) and tesseract it into a 5x5 grid where
 each tile is 320x180.
-The output video will be saves as `tesseract.mp4`.
+The output video will be saved as `tesseract.mp4`.

 # How it works